Average number of students offered a place per year

 The Fellows in Linguistics cover a broad range of research areas and have expert knowledge of a number of languages and language families including Celtic, Germanic and Romance.
 Downing has particular teaching strength in this area, boasting three Fellows in Linguistics.

-Professor Ian Roberts is a Professorial Fellow in Linguistics and researches in the areas of generative syntactic theory and the historical syntax of the Romance languages (especially French, Italian and Portuguese), the Germanic languages (Old and Middle English, Old Norse, German and Dutch) and the Celtic languages (Welsh, Irish, Breton and Scots Gaelic).
+From October 2019, Professor Ian Roberts will be Director of Studies.
+Professor Roberts is a Professorial Fellow in Linguistics and researches in the areas of generative syntactic theory and the historical syntax of the Romance languages (especially French, Italian and Portuguese), the Germanic languages (Old and Middle English, Old Norse, German and Dutch) and the Celtic languages (Welsh, Irish, Breton and Scots Gaelic).
 He also teaches Introduction to Linguistic Theory, Syntax and the Structure of English.